learnwell/google-forms-checkboxes/README.md

 1. The `drag_indicator` for questions should continue to be [centered](https://github.com/angular/flex-layout/wiki/fxFlexAlign-API), even in *Edit Question* mode.
 1. Fixed `drag_indicator` for answers with the missing `cdkDragHandle` directive.
 1. Use `flex-layout` instead of CSS shortcuts like `.example-full-width {width: 100%;}` to layout the editable answers such that they take up all of the remaining width.
+1. Added markdown renderer for answers in *Answer Key* mode.
+Updated layout to accommodate markdown rendering for multi-line answers.

 # Conventions